simbados/sb/README.md

 - Generic approach for all binaries, node-safe is purposely build for node/npm/npx/yarn.
 You can also run other executables with node-safe,
 but sb lets you create own configurations for every binary.
-- Sb has a root config which can be configured once and then forgotten
+- Sb has a root config which can be configured once and then you can forget about it
 - Node-safe development seems to be stale
 - Sb can accumulate default profiles for binaries and ship them out of the box (requires community effort)